 Arizona State University recognized Pat’s potential both in classroom and on field with a scholarship to play for the Sun Devils.
 What Pat lacked in physical size he more than made up for in intensity as linebacker.
 He led ASU to the 1997 Rose Bowl after an undefeated season, earned three consecutive selections to the Pac-10 All-Academic Football Team, a 1st team Academic All-American honor, as well as the NCAA’s Post-Graduate Scholarship for academic and athletic excellence.
 Between games, Pat earned a B.S. in Marketing, graduating Summa Cum Laude from ASU’s prestigious W.P.
 Carey School of Business in three and a half years.

 Pat gained admiration and high regards from his professors, coaches and fans alike.

 Pat’s NFL success did not go to his head or break his principles.
 He still drove to games in the same beat up truck he had in college.
 He had no cell phone.
-Instead he chose to read voraciously and develop, debate, and discuss his ideas with eager listeners, family and friends.
+He chose to read voraciously and develop, debate and discuss his ideas with eager listeners, family and friends.
 He made your passion his passion.
-In the off-season he challenged himself physically with marathons and half-Ironman triathlons while pursuing a Master’s degree in history from his alma mater.
+In the off-season, he challenged himself physically with marathons and half-Ironman triathlons while pursuing a Master’s degree in History from his alma mater.
 He volunteered with Boys and Girls Clubs, the March of Dimes, and read and talked to students in schools across the Phoenix Valley.

 In the spring of 2002, Pat married his high school love, Marie, and upon his return from their honeymoon, announced to the Cardinals he had decided to place his NFL career on hold to enlist in the U.S. Army with his brother, Kevin.
 The decision shocked many and garnered national media attention despite his refusal to speak publicly about the choice.